 University of California Los Angeles, or UCLA, was founded in 1919 and is the second oldest of the UC schools.
-With about 31,000 undergraduate and 14,000 postgraduate students, UCLA has the largest enrollment of any college in California.
+With about 33,000 undergraduate and 15,000 postgraduate students, UCLA has the largest enrollment of any college in California.
 The campus is in an urban setting on about 419 acres of land.
-Students are guaranteed housing for three years (not four), and about 15,000 students live on campus.
+Students are guaranteed housing for four years (not four), and just under 60% of students live on campus.
 UCLA’s housing is often ranked as having some of the best facilities in the country.
 Students can live in halls, plazas, suites, or university apartments.

 The school is divided into five undergraduate colleges, seven professional schools, and four professional health science schools.
 The undergraduate schools include the College of Letters and Science, the Henry Samueli School of Engineering and Applied Science (HSSEAS), the School of the Arts and Architecture, the School of Theater, Film, and Television, and the School of Nursing.
 The graduate programs include the renowned Anderson School of Management, the Graduate School of Education and Information Sciences, the David Geffen School of Medicine, and the School of Law.
 The school is affiliated with the Ronald Reagan UCLA Medical Center, which is one of the top hospitals in the nation.